Saint-Bélec slab

 The Saint-Bélec slab (Taol Sant-Beleg) is a stone artefact from western Brittany thought to be a map of an early Bronze Age principality.
 It was discovered in 1900 by Paul du Châtellier in a prehistoric burial ground near Leuhan, Finistère, where it formed part of an early Bronze Age cist structure.
 Du Châtellier kept the slab at his house, the Château de Kernuz, before it came into the collection of the National Archaeological Museum.
 It was forgotten until 2014 when it was rediscovered in the cellar of the château.
 A 2017–2021 study by French and British universities and institutes identified the slab as an early Bronze Age map of part of the Odet valley.
 The slab is the earliest known map found in Europe and probably the earliest map of any known territory.

 Early history

-The slab was made during the early Bronze Age (2150–1600 BC), likely around 1875 BC, which makes it the oldest known map in Europe and "probably the oldest map of a territory that has been identified".
-It is roughly contemporaneous with the Nebra sky disc, a map of the cosmos found in modern Germany.
-The Saint-Bélec slab was broken and repurposed as part of the cist towards the end of the early Bronze Age, circa 1900–1600 BCE.
+The slab was made during the early Bronze Age, likely around 1875 BC, which makes it the oldest known map in Europe and "probably the oldest map of a territory that has been identified".
+It is roughly contemporaneous with the Nebra sky disc, a map of the cosmos found in Germany.
+The Saint-Bélec slab was broken and repurposed as part of the cist towards the end of the early Bronze Age, circa 1900–1600 BC.
 Its destruction may have been an iconoclastic act, demonstrating the formal rejection of the previous political entity.